alacrity-ai/sequenzia/ROADMAP.md

   - [x] Holding down V should show note velocities regardless of the note render mode

 ## AI Autocomplete
+- Necessary Now
+  - [ ] Allow transport seek to be called from the sequencer header row
 - Autocomplete
   - [ ] Implement Autocomplete Preview
   - [ ] Fix Undo/Redo on Autocompletion